FinnLidbetter/crifx/README.md

 Install crifx with `pip install crifx`.
 (Does not work yet.)

 ## Using crifx
-In the root directory for a problemset, run `crifx .` or run `crifx /path/to/problemset/root` (not yet implemented).
-If there is no `crifx.toml` configuration file in that directory, then a report will be created using default configuration values.
+In the root directory for a problemset, run `crifx` from within a problemset nested directory, or run `crifx /path/to/problemset/root` (not yet implemented).
+If there is no `crifx.toml` configuration file in the problemset root directory, then a report will be created using default configuration values.

 Crifx can be configured by adding a `crifx.toml` file to the root of the problemset directory.
 The configuration can be used to define requirements on things like